Piotr1215/katacoda-scenarios/crossplane/crossplane-cli/step1.md

 ## Next Step

-Next we will learn the basics of how `composition functions` work.
+Next we will learn how to use the **crossplane beta xpkg init** command.